alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 [14] Argument       ::= FUNCTION '(' Argument ')' | Value | '(' Expression ')'
 </pre></div>

-To achieve this, the new grammar have just to extend the previous one :
+To achieve this, the new grammar has just to extend the previous one :

 ```java
 public interface Math extends Calc { // 👈 look here, we extend Calc